 Above is a photograph of a Bombus pratorum worker, foraging on a geranium flower, whilst festooned with phoretic mites.

-These mites are pretty common, and they spread between bumble bee colonies by attaching themselves to workers, and then dismounting into flowers visited by the bees, where they then wait for the next bumble bee visitor upon which to hitch another lift.
+These mites are pretty common, and they spread between bumble bee colonies by attaching themselves to workers, and then dismounting into flowers visited by the bees.
+They then wait for the next bumble bee visitor upon which to hitch another lift.

 Although a bumble bee can continue to forage quite happily with a few mites on their bodies, indeed, I have seen bumble bees, so infested that they cannot move!